rcjj98/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. Should only be used by Tech HR Recruiters.

-*{More to be added}*

 ### Glossary

+* **Applicant**: A person who is applying for a job position in the company.
+* **Tech HR Recruiters**: A Human Resource employee that assists in the proper staffing of technical positions within an organization.
 * **Mainstream OS**: Windows, Linux, Unix, OS-X

-* **Private contact detail**: A contact detail that is not meant to be shared with others

-* **Tech HR Recruiters**: a Human Resource specialist that assists in the proper staffing of technical positions within an organization

 --------------------------------------------------------------------------------------------------------------------